noriyoshiabe/NASequencer/doc/en/getting-started.md

 480 means quarter note length.

 **Tips**
-You can change resolution of quarter note by [RESOLUTION] statement.
+You can change config of ticks per quarter note by [RESOLUTION] statement.
 However in most of cases, it's unnecessary to change it because 480 is the defact standard of division used by many DAW.

 ### Note